Tubular Reabsorption and Secretion

 Of the 180 L of water that passes through the glomerulus each day, all but 1-2 L is reabsorbed.

-Diagram showing what substances are reabsorbed and secreted in different parts of the nephron.
+Diagram showing the substances that are filtered, reabsorbed, or secreted by the nephron.

 The reabsorption of water is controlled in two different ways: